If you’re ever looking through your event logs and you run across Event ID 2137, definitely heed its advice and run

 And compare that to the Configuration Database Version on the Servers in the Farm page, if the two numbers agree, you won’t find Event ID 2137

 What causes the two to disagree?
-Usually it is the result of a failed psconfig or psconfiggui attempt after a security patch.
+Usually it is the result of a failed psconfig or psconfiggui attempt after a security patch, or it simply did not update the schema version that this number pulls from.
 Or just plain failing to psconfig after applying security patches.

 To apply the psconfig, you should run the command above via the management shell and if that seems to fail on you, make sure that the WWW (World Wide Web Service), IIS admin service, and the SharePoint timer are not failing to restart.